cppservergit/apiserver2/docs/microk8s.md

 ```
 If you run it several times you will see the logs on MicroK8s and the metrics of the Pods changing.

-That's it, welcome to Kubernetes and high-performance light C++ containers the easy way.
+That's it, welcome to Kubernetes and high-performance light C++ containers, the easy way.